vakobo/Unload/README.md

 If drivers were loaded by CONFIG.SYS this utility wan't find they.
 Please don't use SMARTDRV.EXE.

-This unload utility completely removes those drivers from DOS conventional memory.
+This unload utility completely removes USBASPI.SYS & DI1000DD.SYS from DOS conventional memory.
 Also removes allocated XMS handles, drive letters
 and modifies drives quantity in DOS List of Lists (+20h) and in BIOS data area (+75h).